FeyAgape/GitAndMore/Commands.md

 Getting started:

-1. Initialise: To start using git-flow inside an existing git repository run `git flow init`.
+1. Initialise: To start using git-flow inside an existing git repository run `git flow init` or  `git flow init -fd`.
 You'll have to answer a few questions regarding the naming conventions for your branches.
 It's recommended to use the default values.

 2. Starting a new feature: To start developing a new feature run `git flow feature start NewFeature`.
 This action creates a new feature branch based on 'develop' and switches to it.